Optimizing Token Choice for Code Watermarking: An RL Approach: Implementation Details

 \subsection{Baselines}

 We compare against two categories of methods: post-hoc detection and active watermarking.
-Post-hoc detection methods preserve original generation and include zero-shot approaches: logp(x), LogRank~\cite{gehrmann2019gltr}, DetectGPT~\cite{mitchell2023detectgpt}, and GPTZero~\cite{tian2023gptzero}.
-Active watermarking methods include WLLM~\cite{kirchenbauer2023watermarking} and EXP-edit~\cite{kuditipudi2023robust}, which operate under the practical constraints.
-We also include SWEET~\cite{lee2023wrote} as a reference, though comparisons are not fair since it requires access to the original LLM and prompts for entropy calculation.
+Post-hoc detection methods preserve original generation and include zero-shot approaches: logp(x), LogRank~\citep{gehrmann2019gltr}, DetectGPT~\citep{mitchell2023detectgpt}, and GPTZero~\citep{tian2023gptzero}.
+Active watermarking methods include WLLM~\citep{kirchenbauer2023watermarking} and EXP-edit~\citep{kuditipudi2023robust}, which operate under the practical constraints.
+We also include SWEET~\citep{lee2023wrote}, though comparisons are not fair since it requires access to the original LLM and prompts for entropy calculation.
+We adapt SWEET to use a practical setting for fair comparison with other baselines.
 We thoroughly tune the hyperparameters for each baseline following their setup.

 \paragraph{DetectGPT.} For the DetectGPT implementation, we used T5-3B as our model.
-Following the original DetectGPT paper and SWEET~\cite{mitchell2023detectgpt,lee2023wrote} , we set the span length to 2 words and applied masking to 20\% of the text.
+Following the original DetectGPT paper and SWEET~\citep{mitchell2023detectgpt,lee2023wrote} , we set the span length to 2 words and applied masking to 20\% of the text.
 For each test, we generated 100 perturbations to ensure robust detection.

 \paragraph{SWEET.}~ For the SWEET baseline implementation, we conducted a systematic hyperparameter search for the entropy threshold, exploring values from 0.3 to 1.2 with increments of 0.3.
-Our experiments revealed optimal performance with an entropy threshold of 1.2 for the HumanEval dataset and 0.3 for MBPP.
-In detection staga, SWEET needs to use original LLM, prompt and complete generation sequence to compute the entropy.
+Our experiments revealed optimal performance with an entropy threshold of 1.2 and 0.9 for the HumanEval dataset and 0.3 and 0.6 for MBPP.
+In detection stage, SWEET needs to use original LLM, prompt and complete generation sequence to compute the entropy.
 This requirement severely restricts their practical applicability in real-world scenarios.
 For practical deployment, an ideal solution would depend solely on the code snippet itself, as access to the generation context is typically unavailable.
-Thus, we only use SWEET as a reference model in our performance comparision.
+Thus, we adapt SWEET to use fixed context windows (vs. full generation history and original LLM) for practical and fair comparison with other baselines.
+We select two entropy thresholds for SWEET to demonstrate the trade-off between watermark detectability and code functionality.